hunter-teacher-cert/currdev_unit_plan-p5_4eva/unit-plan.md

 + **9-12.DL.4**: Independently select advanced digital tools and resources to create, revise, and publish complex digital artifacts or collection of artifacts.
 + **9-12.DL.5**: Transfer knowledge of technology in order to use new and emerging technologies on multiple platforms.
 + **9-12.IC.7**: Investigate the use of computer science in multiple fields.
++ **7-8.CT.4**: Write a program using functions or procedures whose names or other documentation convey their purpose within the larger task.
 + **9-12.CT.4**: Implement a program using a combination of student-defined and third-party functions to organize the computation.
 + **9-12.CT.9**: Systematically test and refine programs using a range of test cases, based on anticipating common errors and user behavior.